 Quartz is much stronger than other engineered slabs and virtually scratch-resistant.
 It’s also non-porous.
 So spills aren’t absorbed and can be easily wiped off.
 It is also said to be bacteria-free.
 This means there’s really no need for sealing.

-Like Kalinga stone Marble, the quartz range also claims to be low-maintenance.
+Like Kalinga stone marble, the quartz range also claims to be low-maintenance.
 The standard-sized slabs are available in varying thicknesses and colours to match your desired colour palette, cabinetry and fixtures.

-- If the slabs aren’t fitted together properly, you may see seams at the joints.
-Especially if the slabs are lighter in colour.
+- If the slabs aren’t fitted together properly, you may see seams at the joints, especially if the slabs are lighter in colour.
 This could disturb the seamless appearance of the design but more importantly, allow dust and residue to stick in the cracks.

 - Another disadvantage to consider is that quartz is prone to discolouration when under direct sunlight.
 If just one part of the countertop is constantly exposed to direct harsh sunlight, you may notice an inconsistency in colour over time.

-Also, Kalinga stone can be used for flooring, singular facades and staircases.
+Also, Kalinga tiles can be used for flooring, singular facades and staircases.
 It is an option worth considering for kitchen and bathroom countertops.
 It comes very close to natural marble and quartz in terms of aesthetics but is higher in strength and durability.

-Read more about various countertop options here: The Most Popular Countertop Options.
+Read more about various countertop options here: The most popular countertop options.